Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 })
 ```

-## Setting the initial value
+### Setting the initial value

-To set the radio group's initial value, set the context's `value` property to
+Use the `defaultValue` property to set the radio group's initial value.
-the value of the radio item to be selected by default

 ```jsx {2}
 const service = useMachine(radio.machine, {